Recognition of same-sex unions in Honduras

-Same-sex unions are currently not recognized in Honduras.
-Since 2005, the Constitution of Honduras has explicitly banned same-sex marriage.
-In January 2022, the Supreme Court dismissed a challenge to this ban, but a request for the Inter-American Commission on Human Rights to review whether the ban violates the American Convention on Human Rights is pending.
-A same-sex marriage bill was introduced to Congress in May 2022.
+Honduras does not recognise same-sex marriage or civil unions.
+The Constitution of Honduras has explicitly banned same-sex marriage since 2005.
+In January 2022, the Supreme Court dismissed a legal challenge to the ban, but a request to review whether the ban violates the American Convention on Human Rights is pending with the Inter-American Commission on Human Rights.
+A same-sex marriage bill was introduced to the National Congress in May 2022.

 Legal history

 Background

 In 2005, the Constitution of Honduras was amended to expressly ban same-sex marriage and civil unions.
-The constitutional amendment also forbids the recognition of same-sex marriages or unions that occurred legally in other countries.
+This constitutional amendment further forbids same-sex marriages or unions legally contracted in other countries from being recognized in Honduras.
 It also prohibits same-sex couples from adopting.
 Article 112 reads: "The right of a man and a woman to contract marriage is recognized, as well as the legal equality of spouses. [...]
 Marriage and de facto unions between persons of the same sex are prohibited.
 Marriages and de facto unions between persons of the same sex celebrated or recognized under the laws of other countries shall not be valid in Honduras."
-(Note: In Spanish: Se reconoce el derecho del hombre y de la mujer, que tengan la calidad de tales naturalmente, a contraer matrimonio entre sí, así como la igualdad jurídica de los cónyuges. [...]
+(Note: Se reconoce el derecho del hombre y de la mujer, que tengan la calidad de tales naturalmente, a contraer matrimonio entre sí, así como la igualdad jurídica de los cónyuges. [...]
 Se prohibe el matrimonio y la unión de hecho entre personas del mismo sexo.
 Los matrimonios o uniones de hecho entre personas del mismo sexo celebrados o reconocidos bajo las leyes de otros países no tendrán validez en Honduras.)
-In January 2021, the National Congress of Honduras passed a constitutional amendment banning abortion under any circumstance and establishing that future modifications of the articles on abortion and marriage require approval by three-quarters of Congress rather than two-thirds.
+In January 2021, the National Congress of Honduras passed a constitutional amendment that banned abortion under all circumstances and established that any future changes to the articles on abortion and marriage require approval by three-quarters of Congress rather than two-thirds.
 Human Rights Watch opposed the amendment, saying that it "contravene[s] constitutional and international obligations to protect and guarantee human rights."

 Before the November 2017 elections, three candidates running in the Francisco Morazán Department for the National Party and the Christian Democratic Party announced their support for same-sex marriage, adding that they would be open to introducing a same-sex marriage bill to the National Congress.
 However, none of the three candidates won a seat in the National Congress.
 On 12 October 2018, President Juan Orlando Hernández told reporters at a press conference, "Personally as a Christian, I am against marriage of persons of the same sex; obviously, it is the judiciary that, according to Honduran law, has to rule on it.
 [Regardless of sexual preferences] people should be treated with dignity, no matter what their inclination.
 People should be treated with dignity and this issue is very important."